aFuzzyBear/guides/writting guides/README.md

 We have two distinct types of stakeholders that are in need of having strong guidance on how we create our content.

 These are first and foremost the content creators themselves.
-We serve their needs in order for them to be creative and help deliver the best-in-class content possible.
+We first and foremost serve their needs in order for them to be creative and help deliver the best-in-class content possible.

 The second is those involved in the presentation of the content.
 This secondary group of stakeholders is responsible for taking the content and being able to express it in the best way possible to their audiences.

-Taking into consideration the needs of both groups of stakeholders is paramount to the success of these documents, which would be best measured in their fidelity and adoption of the guidance set forth in these documents in subsequent courses that would be created hereafter.
+Taking into consideration the needs of both groups of stakeholders is paramount to that these documents and their value is imparted and succeeds.
+This lofty ambition would be best measured in their fidelity and adoption of the guidance set forth in these documents in subsequent courses that would be created hereafter.